Heard of the ketogenic diet? It’s a weight-loss method benefiting health.

 The ketogenic diet is safe and healthy for the vast majority of people.
 Some experience side effects as their body adjusts to the new diet.

-This adaptation period, commonly known as “keto flu,” generally lasts only a few days.
+This adaptation period, known as “keto flu,” generally lasts only a few days.

 Symptoms associated with keto flu hunger, lower energy levels, difficulty concentrating, nausea, and slight sleeplessness.

-The best way to mitigate keto flu is to adopt your new diet gradually.
+The best way to mitigate keto flu is to adopt your new diet.
 Don’t abandon carbs cold turkey!
 Rather, follow a low-carb diet for a few weeks.
 Your body gets used to the change, making the transition easier.

-Another possible side effect is that your water and mineral balance temporarily goes out of whack.
+Another possible side effect is that your water and mineral balance goes out of whack.

 When you first start out, be sure to eat until you feel full.
 You don’t want to limit your calorie intake too much.

-Final Thoughts: Although there are mild side effects when you first begin the ketogenic diet, they can be reduced.
-It helps to work into the diet gradually and to take mineral supplements.
+Bottom Line: Although there are mild side effects when you first begin the ketogenic diet, they can be reduced.
+It helps to work into the diet and to take mineral supplements.

 What are the Best Keto Diet Products?